mayank22785/blog/_posts/2016-08-02-achieving-ci-cd-with-k8s.md

 ### A word about Data Containers

-Data is a tricky concept when it comes to containers.The containers are not very good example of keeping data secure and available all the time.There have been many incidents in the past where the containers have been seen to leak data.There are many ways to deal with such a problem.One is to use docker volumes.Due to some reasons,I did not found it that useful.One of the ways I found to deal with persistent storage is to crete another container,called as Data Container, and use it as a source of storing data instead of depending only one image.Here's a simple figure on how we plan to use the Data Container to ensure reliability of our data,
+Data is a tricky concept when it comes to containers.The containers are not very good example of keeping data secure and available all the time.There have been many incidents in the past where the containers have been seen to leak data.There are many ways to deal with such a problem.One is to use docker volumes.Due to some reasons,I did not found it that useful when used in terms of persistent storage.One of the ways I found to deal with persistent storage is to crete another container,called as Data Container, and use it as a source of storing data instead of depending only one image.Here's a simple figure on how we plan to use the Data Container to ensure reliability of our data,

 ![containers](https://cloud.githubusercontent.com/assets/8342133/17329686/54dab2e2-58e1-11e6-9ea8-15717dba3a2e.png)